MKDAagency/MKDAagency/README.md

 # MKDA Digital Marketing Agency

-We build digital products, AI automations and marketing systems for brands that need visibility and better operations.
+We build digital products, AI automations and marketing systems for businesses that want more visibility and better control over their operations.

-## What you will find here
+## What we build

-- SaaS products and internal tools
+- SaaS products
 - AI workflows for marketing and operations
 - Websites and landing pages
-- Public demos and technical experiments
+- Internal tools and public demos

-## Featured projects
+## Featured focus

 ### ReviewBoost
-A product designed to help businesses manage Google reviews with more order, visibility and continuity.
+A product built to help businesses manage Google reviews with more structure, consistency and visibility.

-### MKDA Agency Website
+### Agency websites and landing pages
-Our agency website and related landing pages.
+Web experiences designed to support positioning, lead generation and product communication.

-### AI Automation Workflows
+### AI automations
-Selected workflows and experiments used to simplify repetitive work.
+Workflows created to reduce repetitive tasks and improve execution speed.

-### Internal Marketing Tools
+### Internal tools
-Small tools built to speed up execution, reporting and content operations.
+Practical tools built to simplify daily marketing and operational work.

 ## Tech stack